 Fertilizer is unloaded from big bags into a hopper and then discharged using an incline screw conveyor.
 The fertilizer is then conveyed into the Model GWB open mouth bagger (or the Model 730 Air Pressure valve bag filler).
 Each filling sequence starts automatically when the operator places the bag onto the bagging machine.
 Filling stops when the bag reaches set target weight.
-Then it drops to a conveyor below where it is run through a bag sealing device.
+Then it drops to a conveyor below where it is run through a poly bag sealer.
 The sealed bag moves to a bag transfer conveyor and through a bag flattener.

 It is conveyed to a palletizing station where it can be stacked onto a shipping pallet manually by at least 2 people using an inclined conveyor and an EZ pallet loading station.
 Palletizing can also be fully automated using a bag palletizing robot.